-Some exciting new research suggests that eating soluble fiber may help asthma.
-There are two main types of fiber in foods - insoluble and soluble.
+Some exciting research suggests that eating soluble fiber may help asthma.
+There are two main types of fiber in foods—insoluble and soluble.
 Each has its own health benefits.
-Most foods contain a mixture of insoluble and soluble fiber, but some have more of one kind of fiber than the other.
+Most foods contain a mixture of insoluble and soluble fiber, but some have more of one type than the other.

 Soluble fiber dissolves in water to form a gel in the digestive tract.
 It slows digestion and can reduce spikes in blood sugar after eating.
 People who eat lots of soluble fiber tend to have lower blood cholesterol levels than other people.

-Some interesting research from the University of Lausanne has shown that a diet high in soluble fiber reduces both sensitivity to irritants and inflammation in the lungs of mice.
-These two processes occur at the beginning of an asthma attack in humans.
+Interesting research from the University of Lausanne has shown that a diet high in soluble fiber reduces both sensitivity to irritants and inflammation in the lungs of mice.
+These problems occur at the beginning of an asthma attack in humans.
 The researchers suspect that soluble fiber also reduces irritation and inflammation in human lungs, decreasing the chance of an asthma attack.

 The mice in the Swiss experiment were divided into two groups.
-The mice in one group were given a diet that was high in soluble fiber while the mice in the other group were given foods that were low in soluble fiber.
+The animals in one group were given a diet that was high in soluble fiber while those in the other group were given foods that were low in soluble fiber.

 Bacteria in the digestive tract of the mice fermented the soluble fiber that they ate, changing it into SCFAs, or short chain fatty acids.
 These fatty acids then entered the bloodstream.
 The mice that were fed more soluble fiber produced more SCFAs.

 The researchers say that the SCFAs influenced the immune system of the mice, making their lungs more resistant to irritation and reducing inflammation due to allergies.
 The mice with fewer SCFAs from soluble fiber developed more allergic airway disease.